-The melting of the Arctic, which began a few years ago, should have been a wake-up call to ban oil.
-But instead our insane rulers rushed to divvy up Arctic fossil oil.
-The rich and powerful will discover too late that they can’t eat money.
+The Arctic began melting a few years ago.
+That should have been a wake-up call to ban oil.
+But instead our insane rulers, concerned only with short-term profits, rushed to grab Arctic oil.

-Power – from money, elections, any source – corrupts: Authoritarians beat their families, bosses bully workers, guards torture prisoners, police shoot the poor, and our rulers lie to start mass murder – wars – for profit.
-Hierarchy concentrates power; we should replace it with horizontal networking.
+Power – from money, elections, any source – corrupts: Authoritarians beat their families, bosses bully workers, guards torture prisoners, and police shoot the poor.
+Our rulers start wars for profit; they murder millions for oil, water, and other resources.
+We need to replace hierarchy with horizontalism.

-Democracy is an illusion.
+Democracy is a sham.
 Gilens and Page’s 2014 statistics proved the rich get the public policies they want and the rest of us don’t.
 Money is influence, so the only way to end rule by the wealthy class is to not have a wealthy class.
 That requires a wholly different economic system, which in turn requires widespread understanding.
-So hand out leaflets.
+(So I hand out leaflets.)

-How is capitalism at fault?
-Well, we don’t share, so we trade labor for money, to trade for food and rent and everything else.
+How is property at fault?
+Well, as we don’t share, we must trade — for money, labor, food, rent, everything.
 Trade favors the trader in the stronger bargaining position, making him stronger still.
-Thus inequality grows.
-It is now enormous.
-It divides us into poverty and plutocracy.
+Inequality grows huge.

-Buyer and seller may negotiate, but other parties bear “externalized costs,” unmeasured side effects.
-Those include war, poverty, and ecocide, so the market’s “efficiency” is a lie.
-And privately owned workplaces are dictatorships; that’s why we hate Mondays.
+Buyer and seller negotiate, but other parties bear “externalities,” unmeasured side effects.
+Those include war, poverty, and ecocide.
+Thus the “efficiency of the market” is a lie.
+And privately owned workplaces are dictatorships (which is why we hate Mondays).

-But the sickness is in all of us, in our current culture.
-Competition makes us commodities to be exploited or discarded.
-Property separates our lives, killing empathy.
-Insecurity engenders racism, sexism, austerity, and other kinds of bullying.
-“Getting ahead” is an incentive for deceit, theft, and murder.
-The homeless on street corners are constant visible reminders of our society’s unconcern.
-Every week some desperately lonely man shoots up a school.
+But the sickness is in all of us, in our culture.
+The market makes us commodities to be exploited or discarded.
+Competition separates us, killing empathy.
+Insecurity engenders racism, sexism, austerity, imperialism, and other kinds of bullying.
+“Getting ahead” is an incentive for all evils.
+Homeless beggars on street corners remind us that society doesn’t care.
+Every week some lonely man shoots up a school.
 But we don’t shoot our friends.
-Can’t we all be friends?
+(Can’t we all be friends?)

-Our current culture – fighting over hierarchy and property – has lasted 10,000 years.
-But for 200,000 years before that we lived as equals and shared everything of importance; there was no way to “get ahead” of others.
+We’ve fought over hierarchy and property for 10,000 years.
+But for 300,000 years before that we lived as equals and shared everything of importance.
 That’s still our true nature; we can return to it.
-The first step is to get more people talking about it.
+The first step is to get more people thinking about it.

-2018 Dec 15, version 4.15.
+2019 April 19, version 4.23.
 The leaflet fits on two sides of 1/2 page.
-An earlier version was created for the September 8 climate march.
+The original version was created for the September 2018 climate march.